Electroencephalography: Muscular artifacts

 Another source of artifacts are various muscle movements across the body.
 This particular class of artifact is usually recorded by all electrodes on the scalp due to myogenic activity (increase or decrease of blood pressure).
 The origin of these artifacts have no single location and arises from functionally independent muscle groups, meaning the characteristics of the artifact are not constant.
-The observed patterns due to muscular artifacts will change depending on the subjects sex, the particular muscle tissue and its degree of contraction.
+The observed patterns due to muscular artifacts will change depending on subject sex, the particular muscle tissue, and its degree of contraction.
 The frequency range for muscular artifacts is wide and overlaps with every classic EEG rhythm.
 However most of the power is concentrated in the lower range of the observed frequencies of 20 to 300 Hz making the gamma band particularly susceptible to muscular artifacts.
-Some muscle artifacts may have activity with a frequency as low as 2Hz which and delta and theta bands may also be affected by muscle activity.
-Muscular artifacts may impact sleep studies as unconscious bruxism (grinding of teeth) or snoring can seriously impact the quality of the recorded EEG.
+Some muscle artifacts may have activity with a frequency as low as 2 Hz, so delta and theta bands may also be affected by muscle activity.
+Muscular artifacts may impact sleep studies, as unconscious bruxism (grinding of teeth) movements or snoring can seriously impact the quality of the recorded EEG.
 In addition the recordings made of epilepsy patients may be significantly impacted by the existence of muscular artifacts.